 History of the components behind the Live Roller Conveyor

 Serious arguments could be made about the history of Live Roller Conveyor.
-We can trace varying patents back 75-100 years, however, we would argue that the principles of Live Roller Conveyor date back even further than that.
+We can trace varying patents back 75-100 years; however, we would argue that the principles of Conveyor rollers date back even further than that.

 How far back?
 All the way back to the invention of the wheel.
 We know that the “Live” part of Live Roller Conveyor means “powered” and not gravity, but just bear with us for a moment.
 For as long as civilizations have had access to round objects, they have used those objects to move heavy items.